mm6/ethereum-lab3/README.md

 ```
 31. Use 'n' and 'v' to step through the transaction and view variables.
 You can see that the Odd event is generated when it should be Even.

-:checkered_flag:**To receive credit for Part B, submit a document named Lab3PartB.doc or Lab3PartB.pdf containing the question 8 receipt and the answer to question 9, the question 22 receipt, and the question 28 receipt.**
+:checkered_flag:**To receive credit for Part B, submit a document named Lab3PartB.pdf containing clearly labelled sections that include: the question 8 receipt and the answer to question 9, the question 22 receipt, and the question 28 receipt.**

 ### Part C Calling Algorand's Testnet API.